 Shrimp shells

-Step 3: Continue adding amendments to the hole
+Step 3: Continue adding amendments to the planting hole.

 Next to go down the hole are two aspirin tabs (for a shot of immunity) and a handful of crushed eggshells (for a calcium boost).